tamasgal/WebSocketClient.jl/README.md

 This Julia package is originally forked from https://github.com/dandeliondeathray/WebSocketClient.jl

+The original WebSocketClient is a nice addition of a client side web socket library for Julia.

 ## Purpose

-The original WebSocketClient is a nice addition of a client side web socket library for Julia.

 Julia is a great scientific programming tool.
-However, its networking functionality is very primitive.
+However, its networking functionality is limited.

 We intend to extend WebSocketClient as a generic web socket client.